Skip to content

 • INVOKEDYNAMIC: Bytecode instruction used for lambda expressions and method references

-• Lambda Factory: Creates synthetic classes for lambda expressions matching WALA's wala/lambda$... naming
+• Lambda Factory: Creates synthetic classes for lambda expressions matching WALA's wala/lambda$... naming; these synthetic classes inherit the caller's loader scope

 • RT (Runtime): Java runtime classes from the JDK (java., javax., etc.)

-• Entry Points: Starting methods for analysis (all public methods in Application loader)
+• Entry Points: Starting methods for analysis (public, non-abstract methods on public Application classes)

-• Fixpoint: State where no new methods or edges are discovered
+• Fixpoint: State where no new reachable methods, receiver events, or edges are discovered